 Stop ‘fixing’ your bodies and start fixing the world — Eve Ensler

-I will donate 10% of sales proceeds from my novels to a girl empowerment or education charity that you, my dear readers, will decide.
-The back of each of my books will have a link to an annual poll to capture everyone’s responses.
-Then every year on 31 December, I will send that year’s donations to the charity you chose, on all of our behalf.
-I will be switching these organisations every year so as many of these grassroots groups that work in the field have an opportunity to gain from our collective generosity.
+I will donate 10% of book proceeds to a girl empowerment or education charity that you, my dear readers, will choose.
+When you subscribe to the Rebel Diva tribe, you’ll be invited to take part in an annual poll.
+Then on 31 December every year, I’ll send that year’s donations to the charity you chose, on all of our behalf.
+I will switch these organisations every year so as many grassroots groups that work in the field of female empowerment will have an opportunity to gain from our collective generosity.

-I am exploring the potential for a collaborative global platform on entrepreneurship, where women in this part of the world can become role models and business partners to help our more marginalised sisters across the planet.
-I don’t know exactly what this will look like or even how to make it happen yet, but I’m looking for fellow heart-based entrepreneurs and community leaders to brainstorm solutions on what we can do to support our little sisters and empower our fellow women folk in the harshest parts of our planet.
-If you’re interested in working with me, drop me a line below.
+I’m exploring the idea of a collaborative global platform on entrepreneurship, where women in this part of the world can become role models and business partners to support and engage in business with our more sisters across the planet.
+I don’t know exactly what this will look like or even how to make it happen yet, but I’m looking for fellow heart-based entrepreneurs and community leaders to brainstorm solutions on what we can do to support our sisters and empower women in the harshest parts of our planet.
+Drop me a line, if you’re interested in working with me.

 - Child mortality decreases by 9.5% for every one additional year of education given to women of reproductive age.

-- Educated women are more likely to resist abuses such as domestic violence, female genital mutilation and discrimination at home, the workplace or in the society.
+- Educated women are more likely to resist abuse such as domestic violence, female genital mutilation and discrimination at home, the workplace or in the society.

-- When girls over 16 and women earn an income, they reinvest 90% of it in their families, compared to men who only reinvest 30-40%.
-In contrast, most of men’s incomes go to entertainment and personal use.
+- When girls over 16 and women earn an income, they reinvest 90% of it in their families and their communities, compared to men who only reinvest 30-40%, with a majority of their income going toward personal entertainment, tobacco, alcohol, gambling, prostitution, and other such use.